bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ## How to take action on this

-There are three things you can implement right now:
+Here are three things you can implement right now:

 1. Sample your weight measurement _daily_ in the same state and at the same time.
 2. Use a moving average to assess progress _not_ the raw data.